Arnold Schwarzenegger grew up in a poor household in a small town in Austria and dreamed of becoming one of the biggest stars in Hollywood.

 “A hundred times a day I remind myself that my inner and outer life depend on the labours of other men, living and dead, and that I must exert myself in order to give in the measure as I have received and am still receiving."

-The thoughts echoed by Schwarzenegger, Newton, and Einstein stand true not only when it comes to achieving success — but it's something that's applicable to all of us, throughout our lives.
+The thoughts echoed by Schwarzenegger, Newton, and Einstein stand true not only in the case of achieving success — but it's something that's applicable to all of us, throughout our lives.

 Every single day, we benefit from the hard work of countless people we will never meet in our life.
 Whether it’s the food we consume, the technologies we use, our material possessions — virtually all of these things were made by other people.